Truncus arteriosus

 Overview

-Truncus arteriosus (TRUNG-kus ahr-teer-e-O-sus) is a rare heart problem present at birth.
+Truncus arteriosus (TRUNG-kus ahr-teer-e-O-sus) is a rare heart condition present at birth.
 That means it's a congenital heart defect.
 In this condition, one large blood vessel leads out of the heart, instead of two.

 Having only one large blood vessel means that oxygen-poor and oxygen-rich blood mix.
 This mixing reduces the amount of oxygen delivered to the body.
 It usually increases the amount of blood flow into the lungs too.
 The heart has to work harder to adjust for the changes in blood flow.